-Currently, PUDL has integrated data from:
+Currently, PUDL has cleaned and integrated data from:

 EIA Form 860 (including EIA 860m)